2008 ATP Tour

 The 2008 ATP Tour was the global elite men's professional tennis circuit organised by the Association of Tennis Professionals (ATP) for the 2008 tennis season.
-The ATP Tour is the elite tour for professional tennis organized by the Association of Tennis Professionals.
-The ATP Tour includes the four Grand Slam tournaments, the Tennis Masters Cup, the ATP Masters Series, the International Series Gold and the International Series tournaments.
+The ATP Tour is the elite tour for professional tennis and includes the four Grand Slam tournaments, the Tennis Masters Cup, the ATP Masters Series, the International Series Gold and the International Series tournaments.

 Schedule

 This is the complete schedule of events on the 2008 ATP Tour, with player progression documented until the quarter-final stage.